Sairyss/domain-driven-hexagon/README.md

 Exception interceptor example: [exception.interceptor.ts](src/infrastructure/interceptors/exception.interceptor.ts)

-Adding a `name` string with type name for every exception is a good practice, since when that exception is transferred to another process `instanceof` check cannot be made anymore so a `name` string is used instead.
+Adding a `name` string with type name for every exception is a good practice, since when that exception is transferred to another process `instanceof` check cannot be performed anymore so a `name` string is used instead.
 Store exception `name` enum types in a separate file so they can be reused on a receiving side.

 When using microservices, all exception types can be packed into a library and reused in each microservice for consistency.